 The Awardee understands that the recipients of the Data may be located in the Awardee's country, or elsewhere, and that the recipients' country may have different data privacy laws and protections than the Awardee's country.
 The Awardee understands that the Awardee may request a list with the names and addresses of any potential recipients of the Data by contacting the Awardee's local human resources representative.
 The Awardee authorizes the Company and any other possible recipients which may assist the Company (presently or in the future) with implementing, administering and managing the Plan to receive, possess, use, retain and transfer the Data, in electronic or other form, for the sole purpose of implementing, administering and managing the Awardee's participation in the Plan.
 The Awardee understands that Data will be held only as long as is necessary to implement, administer and manage the Awardee's participation in the Plan.
 The Awardee understands that the Awardee may, at any time, view Data, request additional information about the storage and processing of Data, require any necessary amendments to Data or refuse or withdraw the consents herein, in any case without cost, by contacting in writing the Awardee's local human resources representative.
-The Awardee understands, however, that refusal or withdrawal of consent may affect the Awardee's ability to participate in the Plan.
-For more information on the consequences of the Awardee's refusal to consent or withdrawal of consent, the Awardee understands that the Awardee may contact the Awardee's local human resources representative.
+The Awardee is ability to participate in the Plan.
+For more information on the consequences of the Awardee's refusal to consent or withdrawal of consent, the Awardee understands that the Awardee's local human resources representative.